INFO490/assignments/hw6/hw6.markdown

 Note that you have to create a new table __before__ importing a CSV file.
 Above commands import the CSV file into a table named *myCensus*.

-#### Joining two tables
+#### Creating another table

 Grab the CSV file: [ss12pil_favorite_number.csv](https://github.com/INFO490/assignments/blob/master/hw6/ss12pil_favorite_number.csv)

-You have just finished creating a table from the CSV file, but someone comes along and hands you another CSV file, *ss12pil_favorite_number.csv*.
+You have just finished creating a table from the , but someone comes along and hands you another CSV file, *ss12pil_favorite_number.csv*.
 This file was created by going around and asking each person in the *ss12pil.csv* file what his or her favorite single-digit number is.
 Note it is not in the same order as the original census file, i.e.

     $ head -3 ss12pil_sql.csv
     3801,50,0,000121000